Academic Year Paid Opportunities for Students

 Eligibility

-Academic year internships are generally restricted to Princeton University undergraduate and graduate students, except in cases where projects require specialized expertise in a field not offered at Princeton.
+Academic year internships are generally restricted to Princeton University graduate students, and academic year research, planning, and graphic design positions are generally restricted to Princeton undergraduate students, except in cases where projects require specialized expertise in a field not offered at Princeton.
 Applicants for all projects should have strong research and writing skills.
-Graduate students should obtain approval from their graduate supervisors and departmental administrator.
+Graduate students should obtain approval from their graduate supervisors and departmental administrators.

 Compensation

-Undergraduates work up to 20 hours per week; graduate students are not permitted to exceed 10 hours per week during the semester.
-Undergraduate students are paid approximately $15 per hour and graduate students are paid approximately $21.50 per hour.
+Undergraduates generally work up to 10 hours per week during the semester; graduate students are not permitted to exceed 10 hours per week during the semester.
+Undergraduate students are paid approximately $16 per hour and graduate students are paid approximately $23 per hour.

 Deadline and how to apply